pahasarapasidu/smart-multi-outlet/README.md

 ## Overview

+Smart Multi-Outlet is a hardware and software integrated project designed to allow users to control and monitor multiple AC power outlets remotely.
+It provides real-time feedback on current consumption, protects against overload, and supports automation through microcontroller-based control.

-This project implements a **Smart Multi-Outlet** power strip, enabling multiple electrical devices to be individually monitored and controlled for safety, automation, and energy efficiency.
+This project aims to improve energy efficiency, safety, and convenience in both household and industrial environments.This project implements a **Smart Multi-Outlet** power strip, enabling multiple electrical devices to be individually monitored and controlled for safety, automation, and energy efficiency.
 The primary focus is on reliable **circuit design, assembly, and practical testing** to ensure robust operation in real-world conditions.

 ## Features

 - **Individual outlet control** for each socket
-- Manual and remote switching capability
+- Manual and remote switching capability (via App)
+- Real-time current monitoring per outlet
 - Overcurrent and overload protection
 - Indicator LEDs for operational status
 - Tested relay-driven switching for AC loads
 - Modular, easily serviceable PCB design

 ## Project Highlights